‘Why do I feel stiff?’

 We are just giving our body the necessary platform so it can do what it was designed to do.
 The body is an amazingly intuitive organism that can heal almost anything on it’s own as long as we provide it with the right environment.

 Some stress is good.
 Our bodies become stronger when it is stressed.
-Usually in short amouts that can be intense at times but is not for extened periods.
-Too much for too long has a detremental effect on the body and mind which in turns creates more tension.
+Usually in short amounts that can be intense at times but is not for extened periods.
+Too much for too long has a detrimental effect on the body and mind which in turns creates more tension.

 In Yoga we often say ‘too much thinking.’

 Moern day life in the world can be a lot at times.
-Many of us have lots of responabilites with people that rely on us for various things and with the introduction of smart phones and social media for example, we are in our heads / minds more often that i would say we should be.
+Many of us have lots of responsibilities with people that rely on us for various things and with the introduction of smartphones and social media for example, we are in our heads / minds more often that I would say we should be.
 We can be thinking too much about things out of our control which leads to more stress and tension.

-The mind and body are not seperate.
-They are one in the same which is why it is as important to take care of our mental health as it is our physical.
-Taking time for ourselves to move and breathe without distractions in imperative, especially in the modern world which is why i will always advocate some kind of movement / breathing practice to balance out out lives.
+The mind and body are not separate.
+They are one and the same which is why it is as important to take care of our mental health as it is our physical.
+Taking time for ourselves to move and breathe without distractions is imperative, especially in the modern world which is why I will always advocate some kind of movement / breathing practice to balance out out lives.

-If you are interesed in starting a yoga / mobility practice check out my Better Moblity Guide below.
+If you are interested in starting a yoga / mobility practice check out The Online Studio below.